andrejkralj/meteor-appCacheSafariBug/README.md

     /sockjs/
     *

-I deployed a version with my changed version to:
+I deployed a version of the test app with my modified version of the appcache to:
 (http://appcache2.meteor.com)

 There is no issue with changed files / same name, not being reloaded anymore in chrome, safari & opera.
 Firefox & ie10 have different caching rules. so they seem to wait for the 1week expiration which static resources get from meteor at the moment: